This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Usually played on one or two string guitars or violas and accompanied by singing full of heartfelt emotion, the music is slow and invokes feelings of longing and sadness.

 Fado is not truly a part of Porto’s heritage though, and you’ll have a better experience in Lisbon or Coimbra.
-If you can only visit Porto and really want to hear fado, head for Casa de Guitarra, a shop which specialises in stringed instruments for traditional Portuguese music, to listen to the music with a glass of local port.
+If you can only visit Porto and really want to hear fado, book a ticket for Casa de Guitarra, a shop which specialises in stringed instruments for traditional Portuguese music, to listen to the music with a glass of local port.

 TOP TIP: You can hear fado played live (and free) by street bands, especially along the Ribeira and along the river front in Vila Nova de Gaia – you may find a ten minute stint is enough to satisfy your curiosity.